SSmith-NUIG/AMM_SNPs/README.md

 Run the Create_BLAST_input_file.py to create this file.

-Then go to BLAST https://blast.ncbi.nlm.nih.gov/Blast.cgi and enter apis mellifera in the BLAST genomes input box Hit search and the new 3.1 genome should appear in the databse draopdown box.
+Then go to BLAST https://blast.ncbi.nlm.nih.gov/Blast.cgi and enter apis mellifera in the BLAST genomes input box Hit search and the new 3.1 genome should appear in the database dropdown box.

 Upload the blast_file.fa which you have created.